MagiX7/TheHunterOdyssey/README.md

  - "W","A","S","D" to move the player.
  - "I" to open character swap menu.
+ - "E" to open and close Inventory.
  - "ESC" to open pause menu.
+ - "ENTER" to accept a quest.
  - In menus, "UP" and "DOWN" arrows to interact with the different buttons.

  - Debug keys: